-Riet Wijnen (1988, Venray, the Netherlands) is an artist based in Amsterdam who works mostly in the media of photography, sculptures, video, and text writing.
+Riet Wijnen (1988, Venray, the Netherlands) is an artist based in Amsterdam who works mostly in the media of, sculptures, cameraless photography, text writing, woodcuts and more recently also some type design.
 In her work, she explores links between abstraction, perception, language, and structures through the historiography of abstraction in different fields: starting with early modernism in art and slowly moving towards science, philosophy and activism.
-This research comes together in the the cycle Sixteen Conversations on Abstraction which Wijnen started in 2015.
+This research comes together in the cycle Sixteen Conversations on Abstraction which Wijnen started in 2015.